Many women don’t even know they have a problem.

 The fear that you will, when allowing yourself to eat unconditionally, eat forever, all day every day, mostly pizza, donuts and fries is real, but unnecessary.

 You see, your body has only one goal – optimal health so that you can survive and thrive.
 If you’re connected to your body, if you listen to it – what foods do you think it will want?
-Foods that help it with the goal of keeping you healthy and alive, or ONLY those that don’t serve it in a positive way?
+Foods that help it with the goal of keeping you healthy and alive, or ONLY those that don’t serve it in a positive way, as far as nutrient density is concerned?

 Food freedom results in eating in a balanced way.
 All foods belong to your eating world.